saguilarDevel/schc-sigfox/fragmentation_examples/fragmentation_examples.md

           |-----W=1, FCN=4, Seq=10---->|
 DL Enable |-----W=1, FCN=7, Seq=11---->| All fragments received
           |<------ ACK, W=1, C=1 ---X--| C=1
+      (Retransmission Timer expired)
 DL Enable |-----W=1, FCN=7, Seq=13---->| RESEND ACK
           |<------ ACK, W=1, C=1 ------| C=1
         (End)
 ```
 The number of times an ACK will be requested is determined by the
  MAX_ACK_REQUESTS.
-The recommended value in SCHC over sigfox is 5.
+The recommended value in SCHC over Sigfox is 5.

  #### Case 7: SCHC Sender-Abort